FirmaChain/contract/README.md

-FirmaChain Token
+FirmaChain Contract
 ===================

-This is FirmaChain token.
+This is contract of FirmaChain.